natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1.md

 * Good acceleration and top speed at low altitudes.
 * Even though its frame is constructed of wood, the Yak can take a lot of punishment and still perform well.
 * Powerful cannon with limited ammo/dual machine guns with an adequate amount of ammo.
+* Neutral gas pressurization makes hits to fuel tanks harder to set it on fire.

 '''Cons:'''